facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 </TabItem>
 </Tabs>

-Installation process has created a new `/node_modules` folder.
+Installation process has created a new `node_modules` folder.
 This folder stores all the JavaScript dependencies required to build your project.

 Add `node_modules/` to your `.gitignore` file (here the [Community default one](https://github.com/react-native-community/template/blob/0.75-stable/template/_gitignore)).